Goat meat: Characteristics

-Goat has a reputation for having a strong, gamey flavor, but the taste can also be mild, depending on how it is raised and prepared.
+Goat meat has a reputation for having a strong, gamey flavor, but the taste can also be mild, depending on how it is raised and prepared.
 Caribbean cultures often prefer meat from mature goats, which tends to be more pungent, while some other cultures prefer meat that comes from younger goats that are six to nine months old.
 Ribs, loins, and tenderloin goat meat are suitable for quick cooking, while other cuts are best for long braising.
-Despite being classified as red meat, goat is leaner and contains less cholesterol and fat than both lamb and beef, and less energy than beef or chicken; therefore, it requires low-heat, slow cooking to preserve tenderness and moisture.
+Despite being classified as red meat, goat is leaner and contains less cholesterol and fat than both lamb and beef, and less energy than beef and lamb; therefore, it requires low-heat, slow cooking to preserve tenderness and moisture.